interactive-fiction-class/interactive-fiction-class.github.io/homeworks/progress-report1/pr1.md

 * Outline a more definite plan on the types of methods you want to use.
 What will your system look like?
    * If your project involves doing text parsing with tools like AllenNLP/Stanza/Spacy, do some experiments to see whether the parsing you want to do is feasible.

-For those with extra ambitious project, we suggest doing these bullet points for this milestone as well:
+For those with extra ambitious projects, we suggest doing these bullet points for this milestone as well:
 * If your project involves training/fine-tuning a neural network, try training some preliminary models and observing the outputs.
 * If your project involves a user experience of some sort, create a mock-up of the user interface (even if it's not fully functional/feature-complete yet).